Berend-Kalberg/ciphix-ca-case/README.md

 # Athos Documentation
 Athos is the virtual flight assistant bot I have created with Dialogflow.

+## API
 I'm using OpenWeatherMap API and specifically the 5 day forecast with has 3 hour intervals.
 [API Link](https://openweathermap.org/forecast5)

+**Upsides**
+- 5 day forecast
+- Free
+- Easily upgrade to better API

+**Downsides**
+- 3 hour intervals

 ## Added Features
 - Find the weather in nearly any major city